flamescripts/Installs_and_Licensing/README.md

 ## Installation:
+- Install seahorse using `dnf`.
+  - This process included upgrading openldap, openldap-clients, openldap-devel and installing dependencies for openldap-compat.
-- The code block itself should be appended to end of the user's local ~/.bash_profile, if intending to be automated at login.
-Can also be placed into an external script.
+- The code block below should be appended to end of the user's local `~/.bash_profile`, if intending to be automated at login.
+  - Can also be placed into an external script.

 **Note**: Change PASSWORD to your user password.